-The Group has a total accumulated surplus as at 20 February 2021 of US\$292.3million (2020: US\$249.3 million) and as a mutual organisation has the facility to raise additional capital via additional calls from its Members for open policy years should they be required.
+The Group has a total accumulated surplus as at 20 February 2022 of US\$332.2million (2021: US\$292.3 million) and as a mutual organisation has the facility to raise additional capital via additional calls from its Members for open policy years should they be required.
 The Directors consider that North's financial statements should be prepared on a going concern basis.

 The Group produces a detailed Own Risk and Solvency Assessment ("ORSA") document each year in line with the Group's ORSA Policy and the requirements of the PRA for a Solvency II regulated firm.
 The document records the ORSA activities undertaken by the Group during the year and provides an overview of the strategy, the risks faced, and an assessment of the future solvency requirements as the strategy is implemented.
 It also records the results of stress and reverse stress testing conducted on the business plans approved by the Board including a consideration of divergence from expected underwriting, operational and investment performance and what the directors consider to be reasonably possible severe downside scenarios.
-The most recent ORSA document for the Group was considered and approved by the Board in February 2021.
+The most recent ORSA document for the Group was considered and approved by the Board in February 2022.

-The Directors are satisfied that potential effects of the Covid-19 pandemic, such as increased investment market volatility, a possible reduction in premium income, and operational consequences from staff being unable to work, have been considered in the ORSA process during the year.
-As a result they are satisfied that based on the reasonably possible downside scenarios, and after considering the level of capital resources available to the Group, it will be able to meet its obligations to Members, policyholders and others for the foreseeable future, being at least twelve months from the date of approval of these financial statements.
+The Directors are satisfied that based on the reasonably possible downside scenarios, and after considering the level of capital resources available to the Group, it will be able to meet its obligations to Members, policyholders and others for the foreseeable future, being at least twelve months from the date of approval of these financial statements.
 For this reason, the Directors continue to adopt the going concern basis in preparing the consolidated financial statements